gennyble/tep/README.md

 b w b w b w
 ```

-The spaces are optional but let it stay at least a little more square than it could be in whatever font this is than I'm using.
+The spaces are optional but let it stay at least a little more square than it could be in whatever font this is that I'm using.

 Install it with
 ```